arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 getState(callback: AsyncCallback\<SocketStateBase\>): void

-Obtains the status of the TCPSocket connection.
+Obtains the status of the TCP socket connection.
 This API uses an asynchronous callback to return the result.

 > **NOTE**
 > This API can be called only after **bind** or **connect** is successfully called.